PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="077" /><label for="077">![077](/assets/slides/incident_response/incident_response.077.jpeg)</label>
 _077. Blameless._

-Importantly, post-mortems need to be **blameless**.
+Importantly, postmortems need to be **blameless**.
 If someone made a mistake, you just spent lots of money training them to never do it again. **You can’t fire your way to reliability.**

 Let's say Bob ran a command which deleted your entire database.
-Your post-mortem shouldn't be "Bob made a mistake and should be fired or have his access revoked!".
-The post-mortem should be "Why is our system configured in a way which  allowed a single user to delete the entire database?".
+Your postmortem shouldn't be "Bob made a mistake and should be fired or have his access revoked!".
+The postmortem should be "Why is our system configured in a way which  allowed a single user to delete the entire database?".

-If you name and shame people in a post-mortem, it demotivates everyone.
+If you name and shame people in a postmortem, it demotivates everyone.
 Next time someone makes a mistake, they're not going to own up to it, because they'll be afraid of getting shamed too.
 You want people to bring up problems, because then you get to fix them quickly.

 ---